poseidon-framework/poseidon-framework.github.io/xerxes.md

 ----------------'--------------------'------------------'---------------------'
 ```

-which lists each statistic, the slots a, b, c and d, the number of sites with non-missing data for that statistic, Ascertainment information (outgroup, reference, lower and upper bound, if given), the genome-wide estimate, its standard error and its Z-score.
-If you specify an output file using option `--tableOutFile` or `-f`, these results are also written as tab-separated file.
+This output table lists each statistic, the slots `a`, `b`, `c` and `d`, the number of sites with non-missing data for that statistic, ascertainment information (outgroup, reference, lower and upper bound, if given), the genome-wide estimate, its standard error and its Z-score.
+If you specify an output file using option `--tableOutFile` or `-f`, these results are also written as a simple, tab-separated file.

-Additionally, an option `--blockOutFile` can be specified, to which then a table with estimates per Jackknife block is written.
+Additionally, an option `--blockOutFile` can be specified.
+This creates a file to which a table with estimates per Jackknife block is written.

 #### Degenerate statistics

-Specific cases of statistics are 0 by construction:
+Specific cases of statistics yield zero by construction:

-- `F2(A, B)`, `F2vanilla(A, B)`, `FST(A, B)` and `FSTvanilla(A, B)` where `A=B`.
+- `F2(a,b)`, `F2vanilla(a,b)`, `FST(a,b)` and `FSTvanilla(a,b)` where `a=b`.
-- `F3(A, B, C)` and `F3vanilla(A, B, C)` where `C=A` or `C=B`
+- `F3(a,b,c)` and `F3vanilla(a,b,c)` where `c=a` or `c=b`
-- `F4(A, B, C, D)` where `A=B` or `C=D`
+- `F4(a,b,c,d)` where `a=b` or `c=d`

-Even though the bias-correction technically can result in non-zero and even negative values, we automatically detect these cases and output identical 0 for them.
-This can be useful for example when looping over pairs of populations for a pairwise matrix of FST, where we then want the diagonal to be zero to yield a proper distance matrix.
+Even though the bias-correction technically can result in non-zero and even negative values, we automatically detect these cases and output zero for them.
+This can be useful, for example, when looping over pairs of populations for a pairwise matrix of `FST`, where we then want the diagonal to be zero to yield a proper distance matrix.

 #### Ploidy and illegal cases

 Genotype ploidy in input samples is important for many of the statistics, because the bias-correction terms require the number of chromosomes.
-Ploidy information is automatically read through the field of `Genotype_Ploidy` in the .janno file.
+Ploidy information is automatically read through the field of `Genotype_Ploidy` in the `.janno` file.
 A warning is printed if that information is missing, in which case we assume diploid genotypes.
-But often with low-coverage data from ancient DNA we create pseudo-haploid genotypes, so in that case it is important to provide that information correctly through the .janno file.
+But often with low-coverage data from ancient DNA we create pseudo-haploid genotypes, so in that case it is important to provide that information correctly through the `.janno` file.

-In specific cases, statistics are illegal, in case of only a single haplotype.
+In specific cases statistics are illegal with only a single haplotype.
 Specifically:

-- `F2(A, B)` and `FST(A, B)` is undefined if either one of `A` or `B` contains only a single haplotype.
+- `F2(a,b)` and `FST(a,b)` is undefined if either one of `a` or `b` contains only a single haplotype.
-- `F3(A, B, C)` is undefined of `C` contains only a single haplotype.
+- `F3(a,b,c)` is undefined if `c` contains only a single haplotype.
-- `Het(A)` unsurprisingly is undefined if `A` contains only a single haplotype.
+- `Het(a)` unsurprisingly is undefined if `a` contains only a single haplotype.

 These cases are detected and an error is thrown.
-For of `F2`, `F3` and `FST` it suggests to use the "vanilla" versions of the statistics if that makes sense.
-This is particularly relevant for so-called "Outgroup-F3-Statistics", where we sometimes use a single haploid reference genome in position `C`.
+For `F2`, `F3` and `FST` you can use the "vanilla" versions of the statistics if that makes sense.
+This is particularly relevant for so-called "Outgroup-F3-Statistics", where we sometimes use a single haploid reference genome in position `c`.
 Use `F3vanilla` in that case.

 #### Whitepaper

 The repository comes with a [detailed whitepaper](https://github.com/poseidon-framework/poseidon-analysis-hs/blob/main/docs/xerxes_whitepaper.pdf) that describes some more mathematical details of the methods implemented here.

-### RAS (in development)
+### RAS command (in development)

 The RAS command computes pairwise RAS statistics between a collection of "left" entities, and a collection of "right" entities.
-Every Entity is either a group name or an individual, with the similar syntax as in F-Statistics above, so `French` is a group, and `<IND001>` is an individual.
+Every entity is either a group name or an individual, with similar syntax as for the F-Statistics above, so `French` is a group, and `<IND001>` is an individual.

 The input of left-pops and right-pops uses a YAML file via `--popConfigFile`.
 Here is an example: